February 18th, 2010 | Tags: , ,

 Save all options.

-IIS can now talk to FastCGI when a .php page is called.
+IIS can request the FastCGI Executable when a .php resource is requested.
 Now, it’s time for FastCGI to talk to PHP by modifying FastCGI’s configuration file.
 For default installs, the config file should be located at: C:\WINDOWS\system32\inetsrv\fcgiext.ini

 Open it in a text editor and add the following at the bottom: